tompaana/teams-app-net-core-sample/README.md

 Here goes:

-1. Open the solution (`TeamsAppSample.NETCore.sln`) in Visual Studio/your IDE
+1. Open the solution (`TeamsAppSample.NETCore.sln`) in Visual Studio/your IDE and make sure it compiles without any errors (or warnings)
 2. Follow the steps in this article carefully:
    [Deploy your bot to Azure](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-deploy-azure?view=azure-bot-service-4.0)
    * Top tip: Create a new [Azure resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups)